DragoniteSpam/DDDEditor/README.md

 # Known Issues

  - **Semi-transparency in 3D space** - if you try to draw surface underneath an existing semi-transparent surface, it won't work.
 This is a Game Maker-wide problem and I'll probably either deal with depth sorting later, or just get rid of semi-transparent textures.

+ - **Deleting custom data types and their properties** - edge cases, that is all